keboola/tde-exporter/README.md

 ## Parameters:
 Another part for request body as `configData:parameters` JSON object, contains:

-* tags: array of tags that will be assigned to the resulting file in sapi file uploads
+* tags: array of tags that will be assigned to the resulting file in sapi file uploads.
 * typedefs: defines datatypes mapping of source tables columns to destination TDE columns:  `<table_id(must match source from input tables)>: {<column_name>:{type:<column_type>}...}`

 e.g: